apache/trafficcontrol/infrastructure/cdn-in-a-box/README.md

 To expose the ports of each service on the host, add the `docker-compose.expose-ports.yml` file.
 For example, `docker-compose -f docker-compose.yml -f docker-compose.expose-ports.yml up`.

 ## Common Pitfalls

-### Everything's "waiting for Traffic Ops" forever and nothing seems to be working

-If you scroll back through the output ( or use `docker-compose logs trafficops-perl | grep "User defined signal 2"` ) and see a line that says something like `/run.sh: line 79: 118 User defined signal 2 $TO_DIR/local/bin/hypnotoad script/cdn` then you've hit a mysterious known error.
-We don't know what this is or why it happens, but your best bet is to send up a quick prayer and restart the stack.

 ### Traffic Monitor is stuck waiting for a valid Snapshot